DESVJ/DESVJ-Platformer_Arnau_Miquel/README.md

 Here is a list with the innovations done in this delivery:

-* Ladders.

-* Change volume with +/-.
+* Use of right button mouse.

-* Animations and sounds loaded with Tiled.
+* Animations of enemies loaded with Tiled.

-* Height of jump changes depending of time pushing spacebar.

-* Use of left button mouse

 * Added game window/taskbar icon